I have been cooking for years and hosted a cooking podcast called "Kinds of Cooking." I love baking bread and cooking just about anything.

-How many times have you just tried to wing it when hard boiling eggs?
+How many times have you just tried to wing it when hard-boiling eggs?
 For me, it's been too many times.
-I boil eggs fairly often—deviled eggs, eggs for ramen, pickled eggs, or just a snack—and I used to just assume I could do it right every time.
-This, unfortunately, meant I was doing it right MAYBE 50% of the time.
-The other 50% the shell would stick, I would be peeling the egg apart, or I just didn't cook it through enough.
+I boil eggs fairly often—deviled eggs, eggs for ramen, pickled eggs, or just a snack—and I used to assume I could do it right every time.
+This, unfortunately, meant I was doing it right maybe 50% of the time.
+For the other 50%, the shell would stick, I would be peeling the egg apart, or I just didn't cook it through enough.

-Because of this, I decided I needed a 100% of the time plan, and that's what I am going to give you, a hard-boiled egg "recipe" that will work every time if you follow it.
-It's simple, all you need are eggs, a pot with water, a bowl with ice and a little bit of time.
+Because of this, I decided I needed a never-fail plan, and that's what I am going to give you: a hard-boiled egg "recipe" that will work every time if you follow it.
+It's simple: All you need are eggs, a pot with water, a bowl with ice and a little bit of time.

 So let's get started!